writethedocs/www/docs/conf/cincinnati/2018/venue.rst

 Guests may also use kitchens on the first, second, and fourth floors.
 Please do not use the third-floor kitchen.

-Special Needs
+Accessibility
 ~~~~~~~~~~~~~

 Write the Docs strives to be inclusive of all people.
-Please let us know if you have any special needs we haven't addressed.
+Please let us know if you have any specific needs we haven't addressed.

 Wheelchair and mobility needs
 *****************************